George Garcia: Legal career

 Prior to becoming a COMELEC official, Garcia was an election lawyer representing Marcos, Panfilo Lacson and Grace Poe, among others.

-In 2010, Garcia counseled for Bong Revilla, who explained that since Revilla, who has screen name "Ramon 'Bong' Revilla Jr.", had legally changed his surname to "Bong Revilla" in 2009, which led to his name would appear on the top part of the ballot, and not near the end as expected.
+In 2010, Garcia counseled for Bong Revilla, who explained that since Revilla, who has screen name "Ramon 'Bong' Revilla Jr.", had legally changed his surname to "Bong Revilla" in 2009, which led to his name appearing on the top part of the ballot, and not near the end as expected.
 In 2013, Garcia was the lawyer of E. R. Ejercito when he was dismissed as governor of Laguna after the COMELEC ruled him to have overspent in the 2013 Laguna local elections.

 In 2015, in the runup to the 2016 Philippine presidential election, Garcia counseled for Grace Poe, whose Filipino citizenship was under dispute.
 Poe was able to run for president after the Supreme Court ruled that she was indeed a natural born Filipino and satisfied residency requirements.

 After the election was decided, Bongbong Marcos, who lost the vice presidency to Leni Robredo, filed a case at the Presidential Electoral Tribunal, allegeding fraud.
 The tribunal dismissed Marcos's case in 2021, affirming Robredo's victory.

 In 2019, Garcia also counseled for Alan Peter Cayetano and his wife, Lani Cayetano, who both had disqualification cases against them.
 Garcia was Koko Pimentel's counsel on the quo warranto case against him in 2020.
 The Senate Electoral Tribunal ruled that Pimentel serving from 2011 to 2013 should not be counted as a term as he had won an election protest against Migz Zubiri and was seated after the term had started.

 Career at the COMELEC

 As commissioner

 Garcia was appointed commissioner by then president Rodrigo Duterte in March 2022.
 Presidential spokesperson Martin Andanar said that it was "wise decision."
 Garcia oversaw the 2022 Philippine general election.

 In order to keep their positions, appointees have to be confirmed by the Commission on Appointments.
-However, with the election results apparent, the commission saw it prudent to hold off on acting on Duterte's appointees, and postponed confirmation hearings on Garcia, among others, when it met on late May 2025.
-The commission did not confirm Garcia's appointment on its June 1 hearings.
+However, with the election results apparent, the commission saw it prudent to hold off on acting on Duterte's appointees, and postponed confirmation hearings on Garcia, among others, when it met in late May 2025.
+The commission did not confirm Garcia's appointment in its June 1 hearings.